 You’re about to hear some hard truth.
 But first, a little background.

-When you’re hiring a military defense attorney or a lawyer to represent you in a civilian criminal case, you are creating one of the strongest confidentiality arrangements known to the law.
+When you’re hiring a military defense attorney or a lawyer to represent you in a civilian criminal case (more details on the site), you are creating one of the strongest confidentiality arrangements known to the law.
 When you’re seeking legal advice, and you talk privately with an attorney about your case or your history, everything you discuss is protected under the extremely strong attorney-client privilege.

 The purpose behind the attorney-client privilege is simple.
 Society wants to encourage you (and everyone) to seek legal advice if you need it, without fear that your attorney might disclose your statements to anyone else, including law enforcement, prosecutors, or the media.
 This confidentiality even extends to attorneys you talk to when you’re shopping around for the right attorney; if you’re talking to them in the process of seeking legal advice, and you’re speaking with them privately, then those communications are protected regardless of whether you hire that attorney.